-Widely recognized for his influence in the community, T.I. has become an activist and dominant force in social issues such as race relations and civil and human rights.
-In response to mass inequality and the murders of unarmed black citizens, T.I. began his Us or Else movement for which he penned a thought-provoking series of op-eds for The New York Times, Washington Post and Huffington Post and a socially charged album entitled "Us or Else: Letter to the System,” which were followed by a provocative short film.
-Using that as a platform, T.I. launched a formal, charitable, social justice and philanthropic arm -- Harris Community Works -- dedicated to driving systemic change in underserved communities.
-His philanthropic work includes relief and support efforts for Puerto Rico, Houston, Colin Kaepernick's Million Dollar Challenge and more.
-T.I. also is a coveted member of Atlanta Mayor Keisha Lance Bottoms's transition team.
-In this role, he supports the mayor and city of Atlanta in policy and advocacy efforts that drive the city forward.
+T.I. has become an activist and dominant force in social issues around race relations and civil and human rights with his Us or Elsemovement.
+This led to his socially charged album entitled "Us or Else: Letter to the System," followed by a provocative short film.
+Following these releases, T.I. launched a formal, charitable, social justice and philanthropic arm -- Harris Community Works -- dedicated to driving systemic change in underserved communities.
+His philanthropic work includes relief and support efforts for mass incarceration, Hurricane Maria disaster relief, Hurricane Harvey disaster relief, Colin Kaepernick's Million Dollar Challenge and more.

-Small in stature, large in talent, Tameka "Tiny" Harris rose to fame in the 90s as a member of the multiplatinum R&B group Xscape alongside Kandi Burruss, Tamika Scott and LaTocha Scott.
-Their first album was a critical and commercial success peaking at number 17 on the U.S. Billboard 200 and number three on the Top R&B Albums chart.
-As a member of Xscape, she received two Soul Train Music Awards for Best New R&B Artist and R&B Album and the A-Town Music Award for Best Group.
-She’s also a Grammy winner for her writing contribution on the TLC hit "No Scrubs.”
-A reality TV staple since 2009, Tiny has been living her personal life in the public eye for almost a decade.
-In 2017, Tameka teamed back up with the members of Xscape for a strong reunion tour that sold out arenas nationwide.
-She’s a businesswoman, wife, mother of seven and sometime “momager” who opened an Atlanta juice bar and embarked on the 25th anniversary reunion tour of So So Def artists with the ladies of Xscape.
+Small in stature but large in talent, Tameka "Tiny" Harris rose to fame in the 90s as a member of the multiplatinum R&B group Xscape alongside Kandi Burruss, Tamika Scott and LaTocha Scott.
+Their first album was a critical and commercial success, peaking at No. 17 on the U.S. Billboard 200 and No. 3 on the Top R&B Albums chart.
+As a member of Xscape, Tiny received two Soul Train Music Awards for Best New R&B Artist and R&B Album and the A-Town Music Award for Best Group.
+Tiny also received a Grammy Award for her writing contribution to the TLC hit "No Scrubs."

-Toya is the proud mother of two girls, Reginae Carter and Reign Rushing, and the longtime best friend of Tameka “Tiny” Harris.
-The New Orleans native came into the public eye as the young bride of hip hop legend Lil Wayne, but the couple divorced in 2006.
-Toya has been on the rise ever since.
-Viewers have enjoyed the hijinks and powerful friendship of Tiny and Toya on their spin-off of the same name.
-Now the duo is together again making moves as they care for their families.
-Toya is a New York Times best-selling author of “Priceless Inspirations,” a memoir titled “In My Own WORDS… MY Real Reality” and “You Just Don’t Get It” with daughter Reginae Carter.
-Toya’s a successful entrepreneur with multiple businesses including a successful bonnet line called Before Bed Headz.
+Toya is the proud mother of two girls, Reginae Carter and Reign Rushing, and the long-time best friend of Tameka "Tiny" Harris.
+The New Orleans native first came into the public eye as the young bride of hip-hop legend Lil Wayne.
+While the couple divorced in 2006, Toya has been on the rise ever since.